posthell vs Hootsuite

 Frequently asked questions

-Is posthell a good Hootsuite alternative for one person?
+Is posthell a good Hootsuite alternative for a small business?

 Yes.
-Hootsuite is built and priced for teams.
-If you are a solo founder who just needs to schedule posts across your channels, posthell covers that for far less and with almost no setup.
+Hootsuite is built and priced for teams and agencies.
+If you are one owner who needs the posts written and scheduled across your channels without hiring anyone, posthell covers that for far less and with almost no setup.

 What does Hootsuite do that posthell does not?

-Hootsuite adds team features like a shared social inbox, social listening and multi-step approvals. posthell deliberately skips those to stay simple and cheap for a single founder.
+Hootsuite adds a whole department's toolkit: a shared social inbox, social listening and multi-step approvals. posthell deliberately skips that to stay simple and affordable for a single owner who just needs the posting done.

 Is posthell cheaper than Hootsuite?